SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Related Work

 \subsection{Analysis and Mitigation of Hidden-Pattern Visual Illusions}

-Existing research provides limited investigation into the underlying causes of MLLM's failure on the illusion task, as well as mitigation strategies.
-Some studies \cite{anvekar2025perceptual, zhang2023grounding} suggest that MLLM's failure is related to their limitations in visual perception, while another study \cite{qu2025hate} analyzes factors such as image encoding and attention distribution.
-Several intuitive mitigation methods \cite{rostamkhani2025illusory, qu2025hate} have also been explored, including applying Gaussian blur, grid repetition, and histogram-based image transformations.
+Existing research provides limited investigation into the underlying causes of MLLM's failure on the illusion task.
+Although some studies have identified deficiencies in MLLMs' visual perception \cite{anvekar2025perceptual, zhang2023grounding} or analyzed the models' image encoding and attention \cite{qu2025hate}, they have not connected these phenomena with the unique features of the illusion images.
+As for mitigation methods \cite{rostamkhani2025illusory, qu2025hate}, they are mostly simple and heuristic.
 Based on these works, we further conduct a more comprehensive analysis into the underlying mechanism of MLLM's failure, and propose a plug-and-play strategy that aligns with humans' perceptual strategies.